WifierDev/E-Engine/README.md

 This engine was made with love to my community and the people that want to make an fnf mod easier.

+## What This Engine Includes
+This engine includes some interesting and useful features like:
+Adding Credits Via A Text File.
+Adding Week Names Easily Via A Text File.
+Some Modified Menus.
+Loading Screen.
+Changed And Fixed Inputs.
+Accuracy And Misses Counter.
+Rates.
+Custom Healthbar Colors.

 ## Build instructions

 THESE INSTRUCTIONS ARE FOR COMPILING THE GAME'S SOURCE CODE!!!